Malaysia Airlines Flight 370: Interim and final reports

 Two interim reports were issued in 8 March 2015, and March 2016.
-They contained factual information about the plane but no analysis.
-The final report from the Australian Transport Safety Bureau, published on 3 October 2017, was 440 pages and called for planes to be equipped with more precise flight tracking technology.
+They contained factual information about the aircraft but no analysis.
+The final report from the Australian Transport Safety Bureau, published on 3 October 2017, was 440 pages and called for large aircraft to be equipped with more precise flight tracking technology.
 The final report from the Malaysian Ministry of Transport, was 1,500 pages, released on 30 July 2018.
-It confirmed that the plane was manually turned around, taking it off its normal flight path just after 01:00 MYT, "either by the pilot or a third party" and that the plane was missing for twenty minutes before anyone was alerted.
+It confirmed that the aircraft was manually taken off its assigned flight path just after 01:00 MYT, "either by the pilot or a third party" and that the aircraft was undetected by traffic control radar for twenty minutes before anyone was alerted.
 Following these accounts of air traffic control failings, the Chairman of the Civil Aviation Authority of Malaysia, Azharuddin Abdul Rahman, resigned on 31 July 2018.

 Analysis of satellite communication

 The communications between Flight 370 and the satellite communication network operated by Inmarsat, which were relayed by the Inmarsat-3 F1 satellite, provide the only significant clues to the location of Flight 370 after disappearing from Malaysian military radar at 02:22 MYT.
 These communications have also been used to infer possible in-flight events.
 The investigative team was challenged with reconstructing the flight path of Flight 370 from a limited set of transmissions with no explicit information about the aircraft's location, heading, or speed.